 The digital revolution has infiltrated another part of our lives: the bathroom.
 A digital shower utilizes a processor box containing a thermostatic control that mixes hot and cold water to a precise temperature.
 Some models feature an LCD panel on the processor box.
 Digital showers – really a term for the processor box itself, which can be used with electric and mixer showers – can be mounted out of sight.
 Models which operate via Wi-Fi or Bluetooth can be controlled from up to 10 metres away with your smartphone or another wireless device.
 Some digital showers feature indicator lights or touch controls with screens to notify you when the water has reached the desired temperature.

 Digital showers are the most expensive option with prices starting around £300 for a decent model and in excess of £2,000 for the most elaborate.

 How electric showers work

-Electric showers are the best option for buildings with no hot water supply.
+Electric showers are the best option for buildings with no direct hot water supply, such as through a gas builder.
+Instead, water is fed to the unit from the mains cold water feed.
 They come with a small hot water tank with an element (similar to a kettle) that heats the water.
 These showers can take longer to heat in the winter when the source water is colder.
 The water does not come through the head until it has heated to the correct temperature.